jasonbisson/terraform-google-chronicle-security-operations/examples/okta/README.md

 # Create Custom SAML Application for Chronicle Authetication

 To autheticate into Chronicle a SAML application will be required to integrate into the Workforce Identity provider.
 The custom SAML application can be created in any identity provider such as Workspace, Okta, or Azure.
-However, in this example we will use the Okat option, but will show required attribues and groups required.
+However, in this example we will use the Okta option, but will show required attribues and groups required.

 1. Login to Okta admin console. https://<Your Okta Instance>>.okta.com/admin/dashboard